Making collaboration across functions a reality

 Aligning your systems to your strategy and structure is an important part of embedding a major change initiative like this.
 The typical people systems that need aligning include goalsetting, metrics, incentives, recognition and career development.
 These are powerful levers that in most organizations point strongly towards the function.
 Only when they are realigned to reflect the power balance you want between the vertical and horizontal will we be able to sustain the behaviour changes we want.

-As a very simple indicator, ask yourself how easy it is to make a cross functional move within your organisation?
+As a very simple indicator, ask yourself how easy it is to make a cross functional move within your organization?
 I came from an environment where I was lucky enough to work in human resources, manufacturing and strategic planning in multiple business units and countries within the same group (over 20 years ago) I am amazed how few organizations encourage cross functional moves.

 If you want to create managers able to take an end-to-end view of the operations of the business rotation is one of the best development activities that you can invest in.